e1071 Package – Perfect Guide on SVM Training & Testing Models in R

-- predict() – Using this method obtains predictions from the model, as well as decision values from the binary classifiers.
+- predict() – Using this method, we obtain predictions from the model, as well as decision values from the binary classifiers.

 - tune() – Hyperparameter tuning uses tune() to perform a grid search over specified parameter ranges.

 The svm() function trains an SVM.
-It can do general regression and classification, as well as density-estimation.
-Provides a formula interface.
+It can perform general regression and classification, as well as density-estimation.
+It provides a formula interface.

 The below data describes some import parameters of the svm() function:

-a.
-Data – Specifies an optional data frame that contains the variables present in a model.
-When you use this parameter, then you do not need to use the x and y parameters.
-Take the variables by default from the environment which ‘svm’ is called from.
+1.1 Data – Specifies an optional data frame that contains the variables present in a model.
+When you use this parameter, then you don’t need to use the x and y parameters.
+Take the variables by default from the environment through which ‘svm’ is called from.

-- X – a data matrix, a vector, or a sparse matrix (object of class Matrix provided by the Matrix package).
+- X – A data matrix, a vector, or a sparse matrix (object of class matrix provided by the matrix package).
 It represents the instances of the dataset and their respective properties.
-In a data matrix- rows represent the instances, columns represent the properties
+In a data matrix, rows represent the instances whereas columns represent the properties.

-b.
-Type – We can use svm as a classification machine, regression machine, or for novelty detection. depending on whether y is a factor or not.
-The default setting for type is C-classification or eps-regression.
+1.2 Type – We can use SVM as a classification machine, regression machine, or for novelty detection.
+It is dependent on y, that is, whether it is a factor not, the type takes C-classification or eps-regression as its default setting.
 It may be overwritten by setting an explicit value.
 Valid options are:

 - one-classification (for novelty detection)

-c. parameter – It requires for the kernel of type polynomial (default: 3)
+1.3 parameter – It is required for the kernel of type polynomial (default: 3).

 Use the plot() function to view the built model with a scatter plot of the input.
-It optionally draws a filled contour plot of the class regions. plot() function used to represent data, support vectors and models in a visual form.
-How to use this function:
+It optionally draws a filled contour plot of the class regions. plot() function is used to represent data, support vectors and models in a visual form.
+Let’s learn how to use this function:

 plot.svm(x, data, formula, fill = TRUE, grid = 50, slice = list(),symbolPalette = palette(), svSymbol = "x", dataSymbol = "o", ...)